 Speaker 1: Okay, so what are some signs and symptoms?
-You call it ACEs and what is ACEs?
+You call it ACEs, and what is ACEs?

-Speaker 1: It would almost seem fixing.
+Speaker 1: It would almost seem to fix.
 This would mean turning back time, but you don’t have to do that.
-There are some things that you can do to cope and develop if you have had childhood trauma.
+You can do some things to cope and develop if you have had childhood trauma.

 Speaker 2: So I, not just any yoga’s great.
 Okay.
 But Kundalini yoga is like my jam.
-So Kini, it’s a spiritual based yoga.
+So Kini, it’s a spiritual-based yoga.
 Okay.
-So spiritually, mentally, emotionally I always like to say it’s the yoga and steroids because you’re going in, you’re cleaning out what’s in the subconscious mind to help reframe those perceptions so that you see the world as a safe place.
+So spiritually, mentally, emotionally, I always like to say it’s the yoga and steroids because you’re going in, you’re cleaning out what’s in the subconscious mind to help reframe those perceptions so that you see the world as a safe place.

 That each other is one.
 I’m connected to you.
-You’re connected to me.
+You’re bound to me.
 We’re connected to all the viewers.
 Okay.
 And so it helps us to create that unity and that awareness, which is just amazing what we need right now.

 Speaker 2: Yeah, there’s neurofeedback.
 There’s eft, emotional freedom technique cognitive behavioral therapies.
-There’s biofeedback, there’s a lot of various modalities that are naturally driven, of course, that can really.
+There’s biofeedback, a lot of various modalities that are naturally driven, of course, that can really.
 Okay.
 Yeah.

-Speaker 1: Gosh, that sounds refreshing actually.
+Speaker 1: Gosh, that sounds refreshing, actually.
 All right.
 Dr. Seal, thank you so much for being here.